arduino/docs-content/content/software/app-lab/1.setup/2.windows/windows.md

   - UNO Q
 ---

-This guide details how to prepare your Windows computer for use with the Arduino UNO Q, covering the installation of necessary tools and connecting your board.
+This guide details how to prepare your Windows computer for use with Arduino App Lab, covering the installation of necessary tools and connecting your board.

 ## Setup on Windows